-Figure 5, shows descriptions of the theoretical validity for a set of used functions for the metric.
+Figure 4: Descriptions of theoretical validity for the polymorphism metric and its elements

 The target entity is an O-O design specification or a source code of an O-O program.
 The instrument validity is applicable because data collection and calculations can be carried out automatically.
 The main algorithm is supported by the recursive model.

-Ultimately, the measure of polymorphism of a set of disjoint hierarchies defined in the S specification is computed by making an average as shown in Section 5.
+Ultimately, the measure of polymorphism of a set of disjoint hierarchies defined in the S specification is computed by making an average as shown in Section 4.
 This statistical analysis is allowed to magnitudes of an absolute scale type.

-Concluding Remarks
+7. Concluding Remarks

 Although quality is not easy to evaluate since it is a complex concept compound by different aspects, several properties that make a good O-O design have been recognized and widely accepted by the software engineering community.
 We agree that both the traditional and the new O-O properties or attributes should be analyzed in assessing the quality of O-O design.
 But we believe that it is necessary to pay special attention to the concepts and metrics for polymorphism, since it should be considered one of the key concerns in determining the quality of an O-O software system.

-In this paper, we have given a rigorous definition of polymorphism in the framework of the M&D-theory (Pons et al. 99).
+In this paper, we have given a rigorous definition of polymorphism in the framework of the M&D-theory [17] [18].
 Besides, on top of this formalization we propose a metric for measuring polymorphism, that provides an objective and precise mechanism to detect and quantify dynamic polymorphism.
 It is proven that the metric is valid regarding a theoretical validation framework.
 Furthermore, it is important to remark that the metric takes information coming from the first stages of the development lifecycle giving developers the opportunity to early evaluate and improve the quality of the software product.